grace1501/SBA-318-Express-Server-Application/README.md

 Interact with a self-made API through HTML forms.

 ## List of all routes in this application:
-- GET /
+- GET / : View main page as an html with css styles applied

-- GET /users
+- GET /users: View all users
-- POST /users
+- POST /users: Add a new user
+- GET /users/new: Add a new user using a form, this form then get submitted to POST /users route
-- GET /users/:id
+- GET /users/:id : View a user info by id
-- PATCH /users/:id
+- PATCH /users/:id : Change a user info by id
-- DELETE /users/:id
+- DELETE /users/:id : Delete a user by id

-- GET /plants
+- GET /plants : View all plants
-- GET /plants/:id
+- GET /plants/:id : View a plant info by id

-- GET /favoriteList
+- GET /favoriteList : View all favorite list
-- GET /favoriteList/:id
+- GET /favoriteList/:id : View all favorite list by id
-- GET /favoriteList?userId=VALUE
+- GET /favoriteList?userId=VALUE : View a favorite list of a user by userId query